averixus/floristics/README.md

 ##### RedProtect

 There is a custom `floristics` region flag, which defaults to `false`.
 If the flag is set to `true`, growth will occur in the region.

+##### Towny

+By default, growth does not occur in Towns.
+This can be adjusted by the mayor by using the command `/floristics towny` (or `/flo towny`):
+* `floristics towny` - displays whether growth is currently enabled in the Town you're standing in.
+* `floristics towny <enable|disable>` - enables or disables growth in the Town you're standing in.

 ### More information
 * Floristics is Copyright (C) 2019 Jay Avery.
 It was originally inspired by [Botany](https://dev.bukkit.org/projects/botany), Copyright (C) 2014 Auke Kok.